yboaronn/kuryr-kubernetes/doc/source/devref/l7_routing.rst

     * ocp-route controller will first delete L7 rule and L7 policy.

-    * In case no other L7 policy is pointing s1_pool, the ocp-controller will delete s1_pool and notify s1 endpoint that no ocp-route is pointing to it.
+    * In case no other L7 policy is pointing 'mynamespace_s1', the ocp-route controller will delete 'mynamespace_s1' pool and notify s1 endpoint that no ocp-route is pointing to it.

-    * As a result to the ocp-route notification, the endpoint handler will 'clean' all the resources he allocated to serve this routes.
+    * As a result to the ocp-route controller notification, the endpoint handler will 'clean' all the resources he allocated to serve this route.

 References